 That same year Bennett was invited to participate in a scientific

-expedition to Africa, but this he declined do, due mainly to his continuing ill
+expedition to Africa, but this he declined to do, due mainly to his continuing

-his youth and into his teens Bennett was raised a devout Roman Catholic, but at
+his youth and into his teens Bennett had been raised a devout Roman Catholic,

-the age of 16 as his keen scientific mind and quest for new research
+but at the age of 16 as his keen scientific mind and quest for new

-expanded, so to did he seek to expand his growing sense of spirituality.
+research expanded, so to did he seek to expand his growing sense of

 the more arcane philosophies and theologies of the Western occult traditions and